careweather/oneil/README.md

 * There isn't a way to specify desired output units.
 Units specified on dependent parameters are only used to check that the cooresponding base units match.
 * Scientific notation is supported in value assignments, but not limits.
 It should be supported in expressions, but this hasn't been tested.
 * The Vim syntax highlighter gets *really* slow if you try to paste large amounts of LaTeX in.
 For now, make sure to paste large blocks of LaTeX using a different text editor or temporarily remove the ".on" file extension while you do.
+* The Vim syntax highlighter breaks for the rest of the file after a LaTeX syntax error in a note.
+As a result, the rest of the file will be highlighted as a note.
 * Currently can't use python functions for design overrides.
 * (many more listed in Airtable and Patrick's Notion)